-Join us at Tilton Ranch in scenic Coyote Valley for our annual outdoor celebration on Sunday, September 28 from 11:00 a.m. – 2:00 p.m.
+Thanks to everyone who joined us at Tilton Ranch in scenic Coyote Valley for our annual outdoor celebration on Sunday, September 28, 2025!

-This amazing event brings together more than 250 community leaders, partners, officials, and friends to support Green Foothills programs that protect local nature and wildlife.
-Our guest speaker this year is Jonathan Jarvis, former Director of the U.S. National Park Service, who will share insights into the current state of wilderness preservation in the U.S. and how people who care about nature can help shape its future.
+This amazing event brought together more than 250 community leaders, partners, officials, and friends to support Green Foothills programs that protect local nature and wildlife.
+Our guest speaker was Jonathan Jarvis, former Director of the U.S. National Park Service, who shared insights into the current state of wilderness preservation in the U.S. and how people who care about nature can help shape its future.

-Enjoy good food, learn about our work, and mingle in a beautiful outdoor setting.
-Proceeds cover a significant portion of our annual budget, so attending this event is a great way to help Green Foothills.
+Attendees enjoyed good food, learned about our work, and mingled in a beautiful outdoor setting at Tilton Ranch, a Santa Clara Valley Open Space Authority property which is not usually open to the public.
+Proceeds from Nature’s Inspiration cover a significant portion of our annual budget, so attending this event is a great way to help Green Foothills.

 About Our 2025 Guest Speaker